NPACore/rosetta-nii/readme.md

 ## Implementation Notes

- * Rust and Julia have [Int16 overruns](https://github.com/JuliaNeuroscience/NIfTI.jl/issues/70) that were not obvious.
-Seen when summing over large nifti image to get mean.
-Scaling and un-scaling is a fast workaround.
+ * Rust, Julia, and Perl have [Int16 overruns](https://github.com/JuliaNeuroscience/NIfTI.jl/issues/70) that were not obvious.
+The issue is observed reading in an int16 nii.gz and summing over the large image (to calculate mean).
+Scaling and un-scaling is a fast workaround for Julia that does not work in perl.
+Using Int16 is faster than double but is inaccurate (unless rewritten to calculate a running mean).
  * Runtime startups are especially slow for R and julia (and matlab).
 See [`within-env/`](within-env).
  * Missing implementation
    * I couldn't find a elixir/erlang, php, or ruby nifti libraries